NordGus/fnncr/docs/design/Accounts and Transactions/Abstract.md

 by the target account to store as the transaction's exchange rate and maintain system coherency.

-Accounts must have a `limit`, this value will be used on `debt` family Accounts to define the credit limit for `debt.credit` Accounts or the amount owed/own for `debt.loan` Accounts.
+Accounts must have a `amount`, this value will be used on `debt` family Accounts to define the credit limit for `debt.credit` Accounts or the amount owed/own for `debt.loan` Accounts.
 For all other Accounts' `kind` this value should be `0` for normalization purposes and for future flexibility.